Creating Metrics Alerts

 While creating an alert you'll get a chart preview of the alert threshold or anomaly.

-Let's say you want to configure an alert to notify you when the CPU is over 20% during a 10 minute period.
-Here you configure the conditions, multipliers, and time frame for your alerts.
+Let's say you want to configure an alert to notify you when the CPU is over 40% during a 10 minute period.
+You can start from OS CPU chart and select to create alert for

 If you don't want to use a specific threshold value and instead get notified when the CPU usage deviates from a continuously computed baseline, you'd change